heltonx/CsharpPShell__PCinfoAPI/README.md

 run gatherer.exe.
 I will generate a file called data.json.

+with a text editor or ide, open the script invoker.ps1.

+accordingly, replace the values at the variables $apiKey and $url

 run the script invoker.ps1.
 It will collect the data generated and send to your API.

 .................................